 HonorariumNOTE: Fees valid for 2015-16 school year.
 Discounts available for multiple bookings, referrals, and nonprofits.

-$300 for a single Show Me Space 60-minute workshop.
-Half price for public libraries and museums.
+$350 for a single Show Me Space 60-minute workshop.
+Discount offered for public libraries.

 Columbia Quotes - Quotes from the Columbia crew, families, VIPs, kids, and an explanation of what happened.